mmcdole/gofeed/README.md

 Every element which does not belong to the feed's default namespace is considered an extension by `gofeed`.
 These are parsed and stored in a tree-like structure located at `Feed.Extensions` and `Item.Extensions`.
 These fields should allow you to access and read any custom extension elements.

 In addition to the generic handling of extensions, `gofeed` also has built in support for parsing certain popular extensions into their own structs for convenience.
 It currently supports the [Dublin Core](http://dublincore.org/documents/dces/) and [Apple iTunes](https://help.apple.com/itc/podcasts_connect/#/itcb54353390) extensions which you can access at `Feed.ItunesExt`, `feed.DublinCoreExt` and `Item.ITunesExt` and `Item.DublinCoreExt`

-## Invalid Feeds

-A best-effort attempt is made at parsing broken and invalid XML feeds.
-Currently, `gofeed` can succesfully parse feeds with the following issues:
-- Unescaped/Naked Markup in feed elements
-- Undeclared namespace prefixes
-- Missing closing tags on certain elements
-- Illegal tags within feed elements without namespace prefixes
-- Missing "required" elements as specified by the respective feed specs.
-- Incorrect date formats

 ## Default Mappings